Lois Fernandez: Forming Odunde

 Their goal was to bring together the community and to foster awareness of and pride in black history and culture.

 The first procession started from Fernandez's house on Madison Square.

 The officiant was Obailumi Ogunsey, a Yoruba priest who Fernandez had met in 1963.

 Fernandez invited choreographer Arthur L. Hall and his dance troupe to participate.

 Fernandez' idea for a community procession was initially met with expressions of disbelief.
 Some members of the black community were incredulous at the idea that the city would give a black parade permission to stop traffic.
 "Ain't gonna let nobody go across that bridge, shut off that bridge and let y'all walk to the river."
 Others were afraid of gang violence, but the actual event was both successful and peaceful.

 In 1975, their first year, they received $100 from the Philadelphia's Southwest Center City Community Council and raised some neighborhood donations.

 The second year, they were awarded a $5,000 grant by Councilman John Anderson.
 From then on, the festival expanded rapidly.

 By Odunde's second decade, there was some opposition from people who found it too large and too loud.
 Fernandez strenuously and successfully opposed attempts to move the Odunde Festival from its original location.
 She emphasized the importance of keeping it in its neighborhood, close to its cultural roots.
 Its closest analog in the city was the Mummer's Parade which had formed out of white ethnic neighborhoods in the Seventh Ward around 1900.
-The local tradition of public parades also included African American Elks Lodge parades, and Catholic saint's parades.
+The local tradition of public parades also included Improved Benevolent and Protective Order of Elks of the World Lodge parades, and Catholic saint's parades.
 Fernandez identified gentrification as an impetus behind attempts to move the festival, and pointed out the racism of responding differently to white and black-based traditions.
 By creating Odunde and repeatedly emphasizing its place in a continuum of African-American history on South Street, Fernandez played an important role in the reappropriation of South Street and its signification as an important black cultural space.
 The Odunde Festival has provided an important source of visible continuity in the African and African-American community.

 In 1983, South Philadelphia-based ODUNDE Inc. was formed to support local cultural activity.
 The name ODUNDE comes from a Yoruba language word meaning “Happy New Year”.

 Fernandez served for many years as president of ODUNDE Inc., while her daughter, Oshunbumi Fernandez served as executive director.

 During this time, Fernandez and ODUNDE worked with the Philadelphia Folklore Project to document and preserve African American art and culture from South Philadelphia.

 In 1996, Lois Fernandez turned over the work of building an African-American cultural movement to her daughter Oshunbumi Fernandez.
 Oshunbumi Fernandez was a year old when her mother led the first ODUNDE festival.